ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 -  :ref:`SERVO3_TRIM <SERVO3_TRIM>`
 -  :ref:`THR_MIN <THR_MIN>`

 Most important is to set the ::ref:`SERVO3_TRIM <SERVO3_TRIM>` (assuming the esc/motor is attached to output 3)to the point that the ESC is idle, usually around mid-range (1500us) to create an output curve that has :ref:`SERVO3_MAX<SERVO3_MAX>` for full forward thrust, and :ref:`SERVO3_MAX<SERVO3_MIN>` for full reverse thrust.
 This should be done AFTER the RC Calibrations setup step.
-The maximum amount of reverse thrust used in flight controller throttle controlled modes is set by :ref:`THR_MIN <THR_MIN>`.
+The maximum amount of reverse thrust used in autopilot throttle controlled modes is set by :ref:`THR_MIN <THR_MIN>`.
 A value of -100 provides the maximum, while -20 would provide 20% of  maximum, and so on.

 The :ref:`USE_REV_THRUST <USE_REV_THRUST>` parameter is a bit mask that allows the setting of when reverse thrust can be activated, as when autolanding, or in other throttle controlled modes.